aces/Loris/modules/candidate_parameters/test/TestPlan.md

 	* Reason for Caveat Emptor flag
 	* Comment
 6. Change each field and click on Update and make sure it updates in the front-end and back-end
 7. If you set the Caveat Emptor flag to Yes, check that a reason must be specified.
-If the reason is set to other, check that an explanation must be provided.
+If the reason is set to 'Other', check that an explanation must be provided.
+If 'Other' does not exist as an option in the caveat_options table, the field should not show up in the front-end.
 8. Add fields to the parameter_candidate table and check if it shows up on this page

 ### Proband Information Tab